 Stripe Billing Customer Portal - Let customers manage their subscriptions

 This product growth was to be expected after Stripe closed a $600M fundraising round in March at a valuation of $95 billion.
 Co-founder John Collison explained that the company planned to use much of the raise to invest in Europe, telling TechCrunch:

 “Whether in fintech, mobility, retail or SaaS, the growth opportunity for the European digital economy is immense.”

-Last week’s release of Stripe Tax was the perfect example of Stripe’s execution.
+The recent release of Stripe Tax was the perfect example of Stripe’s execution.
 Stripe Tax was built out of Stripe’s Dublin Engineering Hub, and together the products take the company one step closer to Collison’s goal of building a global payments and treasury network that works everywhere.